sagnik150699/deliveristo_flutter_challenge/README.md

 ## Testing

 The project includes unit tests and integration tests to ensure the reliability and performance of the application.
-Tests cover critical functionalities and components.
+Tests cover critical functionalities, end-to-end user flow and components.

 ## CI/CD